tModLoader/tModLoader/README.md

 ## About

 tModLoader is an API for Terraria that provides a way to create and load mods without having to work with Terraria's source code directly.
 This means you can easily make mods that are compatible with other mods and save yourself the trouble of having to decompile then recompile Terraria.exe.
 This also means players can use multiple mods at the same time without having to worry about compatibility issues.
-Traditionally most mods (standalone mods) that don't a sort of API like tModLoader to handle them, will be incompatible with each other. tModLoader is made to work for Terraria version 1.3 and above.
-To view _most_ of our releases you can go to the [releases page](https://github.com/tModLoader/tModLoader/releases) which will include the binaries required to install tModLoader.
-Certain older releases are not included on this page. (there is no real reason to use them either)
+Traditionally most mods (standalone mods) that don't have an API like tModLoader to handle them will be incompatible with each other. tModLoader is made to work for Terraria version 1.3 and above.
+To view our releases you can go to the [releases page](https://github.com/tModLoader/tModLoader/releases) which will include the binaries required to install tModLoader.

 Our goal for tModLoader is to make it simple as possible to mod while giving the modder powerful control over the game.
 It is designed in a way as to minimize the effort required for us to update to future Terraria versions.
 If you either don't want to commit to this project or are not able to decompile Terraria, we are open to suggestions for hooks and/or modifications.
 Please use our [github issues section](https://github.com/tModLoader/tModLoader/issues) to do this (you can ignore the default format for suggestions) You can also contact us through our Discord server.